 How do you choose a main tantra practice?

 Some people ask their spiritual teacher, and they throw the dice or whatever, or they have special powers and they’re able to tell.
-That’s one way, of course; but that requires a really special teacher that actually is able to do this.
-But it’s always best if it comes a little bit from our own side, and so that would be indicated by what we have a strong inclination towards.
+That’s one way, of course, but that requires a really special teacher that actually is able to do this.
+It’s always best if it comes a little bit from our own side, and so that would be indicated by what we have a strong inclination towards.
 “Inclination” means automatically we’re drawn to a certain Buddha-figure.
-You see all these paintings, and things like that, and there is one that especially catches your eye.
-And one that really you feel very comfortable with.
-That it’s not something that you have to force yourself to do.
-So that gives a little bit of an indication.
-And then you have to try.
-And then, also, everything depends upon what’s available.
-Of course if you have dreams of various Buddha-figures and visions and so on, that obviously is a strong indication as well.
-But it’s not so easy actually to really decide what is the main Buddha-figure practice that I am going to do.
-And in the beginning you practice many of them – I mean the way that Tibetans do.
+We see all these paintings, and things like that, and there is one that especially catches our eye and one that we really feel very comfortable with.
+It’s not something that we have to force ourselves to do, so that gives a little bit of an indication.
+Then, we have to try and also, everything depends upon what’s available.
+Of course, if we have dreams of various Buddha-figures and visions and so on, that obviously is a strong indication as well, but it’s not so easy actually to really decide what is the main Buddha-figure practice that we are going to do.
+In the beginning, we practice many of them – I mean, the way that Tibetans do.

-Of course there’s the saying that in India they practice one deity and they achieved attainments, all the attainments, and the Tibetans practice all the deities and achieved nothing.
+Of course, there’s the saying that in India, they practice one deity, and they achieved attainments, all the attainments, and the Tibetans practice all the deities and achieved nothing.
 There is that statement as well.
-But putting that aside, most Tibetans practice many of these figures and, as His Holiness says, it’s only when you are willing and able to spend twenty-four hours a day, seven days a week, doing tantra practice – when you have reached that stage, you’re going to do it for the rest of your life, that then you have to focus on just one practice.
+Putting that aside, most Tibetans practice many of these figures and, as His Holiness says, it’s only when we are willing and able to spend 24 hours a day, seven days a week, doing tantra practice, when we have reached that stage, we’re going to do it for the rest of our life, that then we have to focus on just one practice.

 Practice at the Time of Death